dendronhq/handbook/handbook/area.team.sop.daily-asyncs.md

 ### Archiving
 1. The daily meeting notes for a given day wll be imported into the `meet.daily.{date}` hierarchy every week on Wednesday.
-    - NOTE: on wednesday, notes from previous Wednesday to this week Tuesday midnight will be imported and then erased from the google doc
+    - NOTE: on Thursday, notes from previous Wednesday to this week Tuesday midnight will be imported and then erased from the google doc

 ## Reference
 - [Google Doc](https://docs.google.com/document/d/1rXFHzitEiZP9IoMy_jGJJCfjS5Tdd2QzPEe5ydfPIe0/edit?usp=sharing)